mickhansen/google-sheets-orm/README.md

 ## Column mode

 - Does not support existing spreadsheets (unless they conform to the exact format)
+- Supports nested types
-- Supports one set of repeating fields
+- Supports one set of repeating fields (must be last field defined)